faisalArc/LLM-driven-Verification-Assistant/README.md

 # After running the above commands, both pip and conda available for use depending on the package availability with that particular package manager

 # Development Log
+This is the first version of the agent llm_verification_agent_v1
 # Linter Tool
 1. Created a linter_tool.py